-A full report setting out the performance for the year on each of these indicators will be reported to the Policy and Resources Committee in June 2019 and can be viewed at www.pendle.gov.uk.
+A full report setting out the performance for the year on each of these indicators was reported to the Policy and Resources Committee in June 2020 and can be viewed at www.pendle.gov.uk.
 A summary follows below:-

 In total, the Council had 92 corporate performance indicators (PIs) during the year of which 29 are classed as 'key' and reported externally.
-Based on a report to the Council's Management Team in May 2019, of the 92 Corporate PIs reported on, performance could only be measured against 78.
+Based on a report to the Council's Management Team in June 2020, of the 92 Corporate PIs reported on, performance could only be measured against 76.

 Performance could not be assessed against 14 PIs because they are 'Data Only' PIs.
 This means that targets have not been set either due to the nature of the PI (e.g. monitoring trends), or because they are feeder PIs and are provided for information / context.
+A further 2 PIs were categorised as 'data unknown' owing to specific issues affecting their reporting.

-There are also 3 PIs reported annually (2 relating to carbon dioxide emissions reduction and one being the % of sickness absence due to work related injury and / or work related ill health) which we are still awaiting data for relating to 2018/19 due to the complex data collection processes involved.
+There are also 3 PIs reported annually (2 relating to carbon dioxide emissions reduction and one being the % of sickness absence due to work related injury and / or work related ill health) which we are still awaiting data for relating to 2019/20 due to the complex data collection processes involved.

-The chart below shows how these 78 PIs have performed during the period April 2018 - March 2019.
-43 (55.1%) of our PIs are performing on or above target whilst 44.9% are underperforming (28 (36%) are Red and 7 (9%) are Amber).
+The chart below shows how these 76 PIs have performed during the period April 2019 - March 2020.
+49 (64.5%) of our PIs are performing on or above target whilst 35.5% are underperforming.
+Of the latter 18 (23.7%) are Red and 9 (11.8%) are Amber.
 The summary from the previous year has also been provided as a comparison.